GoogleChrome/developer.chrome.com/site/en/docs/crux/release-notes/index.md

  : August 09, 2022

 What's new
  : - This release includes a change which records the CLS metric at the first OnHidden in addition to tab close.
-Please see the details in the [CLS changelog](https://groups.google.com/a/chromium.org/g/chrome-ux-report-announce/c/aJ4ni2LNVsU).
+See the [CLS changelog](https://groups.google.com/a/chromium.org/g/chrome-ux-report-announce/c/aJ4ni2LNVsU) for details.
  : - We have identified a bug in our origin filtering which unfortunately affects a small number of origins, including some popular ones, which are missing from this release.
 We hope to get this fixed for future releases.

 Notable stats